Makaveli1O/C-_bookhub/README.md

       - C# (ASP.NET Core for the API)
       - Entity Framework Core for data access and migrations
       - SQLite Database
+      - MSSql Database
       - Swagger for API documentation
+      - XUnit and NSubstitute for testing
    - **Frontend** _(TODO)_
    - **Development tools**
       - Package Manager : NuGet